 Coach Matt is not only an advocate for women's basketball, but for community colleges.
 He's on the Solano Community College Hall of Fame committee and serves as the CCCWBCA Treasurer and Past President.
-He's on the CCCWBCA Executive Board and serves as the District 8 National Coach of the Year representative for the WBCA.
+He's on the CCCWBCA Executive Board and has served as the National Coach of the Year representative for the WBCA.

 Coach Matt is also a member of the WBCA and attends the NCAA Women's Final Four developing relationships with four-year coaches across the country.

 Borchert is the middle of three children; his sisters are Bonnie and Debbie.
 Coach Matt and his wife, Angela, live in Vacaville with their daughters, Diana, 9, and Amy, 5.

 Ann begins her fourth season with the Solano coaching staff after serving as the head coach for the Hogan High girls basketball team for 15 years.
 When the Vallejo Unified School District voted to close Hogan due to budget cuts, Ann decided her life with basketball wasn't over.
 Coach Matt welcomed her to the staff with open arms.

 Ann brings more than 15 years teaching experience to the program and is a well-respected coach in Northern California.
 She led the Spartans to the Sac-Joaquin Section title game in 2006 where they faced off with crosstown rival Vallejo High.